SchumacherFM/Magento-FastIndexer/README.md

-FastIndexer WIP
+FastIndexer
 ===========

-WIP = Work in Progress
+### This module has never been used in production.

 No more empty results in the frontend due to a long taking reindex process!